jaumecolom/kotlin-clean-rx/README.md

 # Kotlin-Clean-RX

 I created this project to adapt clean architecture with Kotlin.
 I am developing apps following this project as a template, and I amb obtaining great results.
+Feel free to contribute, or comment on any improvement :)

 Used libraries:
 * [RxJava & RxAndroid][1]